Free seminars

 Bladder & Bowel UK

-Understanding around how to best support children develop the required skills has increased, as has awareness of how sensory issues impact toileting.
-This seminar will discuss the role of the senses in learning the skills to use the toilet and offer suggestions for techniques to support children with sensory issues or differences achieve their potential to be clean and dry.
-The seminar is relevant for families and professionals supporting children with sensory issues including due to autism or developmental differences.
+Toilet training can be challenging for parents and children, but is an important self-care skill.
+Understanding about how best to support children develop required skills has evolved and includes an increased awareness of some specific issues.
+This seminar will discuss some of the difficulties, including due to different processing, sensory issues, mobility issues and communication styles.
+It will also offer suggestions for techniques to support children achieve their potential to be clean and dry.
+The seminar is relevant for families and professionals supporting children with any additional need or disability, including due to autism, developmental differences, learning or physical disability.

 Room 2